-NyacAU is entitled to a recorded security interest in all placer gold extraction from our claims as collateral for repayment of fifty percent (50%) of LOC1 and one hundred percent (100%) of LOC2.
+NyacAU is entitled to a recorded security interest in all placer gold extraction from our claims as collateral for repayment of fifty percent (50%) of LOC1 and one hundred percent (100%) of Loan3.

-Planned 2015 Exploration and Mining Activities
+Planned 2017 Exploration and Mining Activities

-In 2015, we anticipate conducting exploration drilling activities and other exploration activities at the Chandalar property, if and when, our financial situation permits such activities.
-Projections for the JV activities in 2015 are described below under the heading "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operation - Joint Venture 2015 Mining Season, Estimates and Operations."
+In 2017, we anticipate conducting exploration drilling activities and other exploration activities at the Chandalar property, if and when, our financial situation permits such activities.

+Projections for the JV activities in 2017 are still pending from NyacAU, as manager of the JV, and are subject to funding from NyacAU.